This is Our Story.

 New Injection Molder

-New Injection molding equipment is installed in SKB’s main plant in Orange impacting product development in all three divisions, Industrial, Music and Sports.
+New Injection molding equipment is installed in SKB’s main plant in Orange, significantly impacting product development for all three divisions: Industrial, Music, and Sports.

 Another New Injection Molder